-Note that the General Sports Regulations address Heat Acclimation, which is also further addressed in the online rule's presentation.
-Heat has been more of an issue during the boy's tennis season but can be an issue during early practice sessions and contests during the girls season.
+Also note that the General Sports Regulations address Heat Acclimation, which is also further addressed in the online rule's presentation.
+Heat has been more of an issue during the boy's season, but can be an issue during early practice sessions and contests during the girls season.